Adityarane012/Heckers/README.md

 3. Click "Predict Next Hour" for AI prediction
 4. View confidence levels and probability

+### AI Agents
+1. Navigate to `/agents` or click "AI Agents" in the navigation
+2. **Strategy Architect**: Describe your trading idea in plain English to generate structured strategy configurations
+3. **Backtest Analyst**: Upload backtest results to get AI-powered performance analysis and recommendations
+4. **Trade Coach**: Review your trading history for personalized coaching and behavioral insights

 ## 📊 API Endpoints

 ### Main Backend (Node.js)